VNC ’24: Oak View Group CEO Tim Leiweke interviews Cosm President Jeb Terry. (VN Staff)

 Desert gathering is conference’s best-attended yet

-Two keynotes, the first a question-and-answer session with OVG’s Chris Granger and Big 12 Commissioner Brett Yormark and the second a discussion between Oak View Group CEO Tim Leiweke and Jeb Terry, who heads up the new Cosm attactions that have rolled out in LA and Dallas.
+Two keynotes, the first a question-and-answer session with OVG’s Chris Granger and Big 12 Commissioner Brett Yormark and the second a discussion between Oak View Group CEO Tim Leiweke and Jeb Terry, who heads up the new Cosm attractions that have rolled out in LA and Dallas.

 The conference featured a reception at Footprint Center, a relatively new OVG contract, where attendees enjoyed robot-served margaritas, guided arena tours, a whiskey tasting and all manner of culinary delights.